 If you finish earlier than your partner, you can play with cats at their playground, or use the toilet with a nice bubblegum scent.
 Well, depending on your bladder relieving habits, use it before entering and getting lost in Gimnyeong Maze!

 Jeju Maze Park entrance fee is 4.400 Korean Won (3,5 Euros)

 8. Jeju Loveland Museum

 If you want to invite your loved one for another unusual walk, Jeju Loveland is the ground to explore.
-This sculpture park is an open-air museum of sex positions, a place to find some love or, at least, some laugh!
+This sculpture park is an open-air museum of sex positions, a place to find some love or, at least, some laughter!

-The home of all things erotic exhibits very graphic 3D Kama Sutra since 2004.
+The home of all things erotic exhibited very graphic 3D Kama Sutra since 2004.
 On almost 40 thousand square meters, expect to see sculptures, dioramas, and other art pieces depicting couples, groups, or solo players engaging in a passionate game of sex.